halcyondream/halcyondream.github.io/_posts/2023-09-07-DUCTF-Writeup-confusing.md

     ...
 ```

-At line 114d, 32 bytes (0x20 bytes) are allocated for local variables on the stack; this is more than enough for the four declared variables, at *8+4+2+4 = 18 bytes* total.
-At line 1151, we set up variable *d*, a short (2-byte) integer, as an argument to *scanf*.
-At line 1189, we pass *z*, a 4-byte integer, as an argument to *printf*.

-Using this data, we can visualize the boundaries of each variable:
+Using these lines, we can visualize the boundaries of each variable:

 - *f*: `0x0 - 0x8`
 - *z*: `0x9 - 0xC`